416th Engineer Command (United States): History

 The 416th Engineer Command provides theater-level engineer support to the Combatant Commander in the event of a contingency operation.
 It is designed to command hundreds of engineer units and thousands of Soldiers in a war fighting capacity.
 The Command has historical training relationships in South and Central America, Southwest Asia, and provides direct support to the US Army Central Command.
 Until mobilized, the 416th ENCOM is under operational control of the Headquarters, U.S. Army Corps of Engineers.

 As an operational command, the 416th has brigades and other assigned units with approximately 10,000 Soldiers located throughout the United States.

 The command was formed in 1950, and has served in both Iraq during the Gulf War, and Afghanistan during Operation Enduring Freedom.
 416th Soldiers have assisted with construction missions and supported joint exercises in the Honduras and Costa Rica.

 The 416th has deployed numerous detachments from the US Army Facility Engineer Group since the beginning of the Global War on Terror.

 Current Structure

-As of September 2020, the command is currently composed of the following:
+As of August 2023, the command is composed of the following: